Short on time? Here is the best adware removal tool in 2022:

 - Ad and tracker blocker.

-Most of McKeeper’s features are pretty good, but I don’t like that it’s missing important cybersecurity protections like anti-phishing and a firewall.
+Most of MacKeeper’s features are pretty good, but I don’t like that it’s missing important cybersecurity protections like anti-phishing and a firewall.
+While Intego also lacks anti-phishing protection, it at least checks that your web browser’s anti-phishing protections are turned on.
 That said, MacKeeper’s interface is very easy to navigate.
 Most users will have no trouble setting up MacKeeper and accessing all of its features, and with the built-in live chat support, it’s very easy to get assistance if needed.

-MacKeeper offers several plans to choose from, and they include coverage for 1-3 devices.
+MacKeeper offers several plans to choose from, starting from $40.20 / year, and they include coverage for 1-3 devices.

-MacKeeper offers a great adware removal feature for Mac users.
+MacKeeper has a great adware removal feature for Mac users.
 It also offers a wide range of cleanup tools, as well as antivirus scanning and real-time malware protection, a VPN with unlimited data, and ID theft protection.
-MacKeeper could improve in some areas, but overall, I believe it offers a good range of features that most Mac users would find useful.
-MacKeeper offers a money-back guarantee of up to 30 days, so you’ll be able to try it risk-free before committing to a paid plan.
+MacKeeper could improve in some areas, but overall, it offers a good range of features that most Mac users would find useful.
+MacKeeper comes with a 30-day money-back guarantee.

-Spybot – Search & Destroy is a good standalone tool for adware and spyware removal.
-In my testing, Spybot detected all of my adware samples, but it failed to catch some of the advanced samples that Norton flagged.
+Spybot – Search & Destroy is a good standalone tool for adware and spyware removal. n my testing, Spybot detected the vast majority of my adware samples, but it failed to catch some of the advanced samples that Norton flagged.
 However, Spybot caught all of my test spyware and potentially unwanted programs (PUPs).

 Spybot’s free version is only an adware and spyware removal tool — so it can’t detect or remove other types of malware.
-On the other hand, Spybot’s premium Spybot – Search & Destroy + AV plan includes real-time protection against malware — but Spybot’s anti-malware engine missed a lot of the malware samples that the other products on this list detected.
+On the other hand, Spybot’s premium Spybot – Search & Destroy + AV plan (which costs $25.48 / year) includes real-time protection against malware — but Spybot’s anti-malware engine missed a lot of the malware samples that the other products on this list detected.

-Spybot also lacks all of the extra features offered by the products on this list — it doesn’t have anti-phishing protection, a VPN, or identity theft protections.
+Spybot also lacks all of the extra features offered by the products on this list — unlike Norton and Bitdefender, for example, it doesn’t have anti-phishing protection, a VPN, or identity theft protections.

 While I can’t recommend Spybot for users looking for complete protection against all malware, I think it’s a good adware removal tool that can complement good antivirus software — and it’s free!